kmmitul/docker-swarm-using-ansible/README.md

 - Add_Nodes.yml ---> Add my worker node with the master node.
 - Run_Containers_In_Cluster.yml ---> Run my containers with replicas and healthcheck
 - portainer.yml ---> Deploy Portainer stack on master node to have a nice container management GUI

-The "main.yml" calls all the other yml file in order to complete the whole process.
-All the credentials like become passowrd or Postgress UID and password are saved in Ansible vault "Secret".
+- main.yml --> calls all other Ansible playbook files in a orderly manner to complete the whole process.
+- secret.yml ---> All the credentials like become passowrd or Postgress UID and password are saved in this Ansible vault.
+- ansible.cfg --> Ansible Configuration file
+- inventory --> Ansible Inventory file

 The Wildfly image is custom image also created by me.
 Please check  https://github.com/kmmitul/Custom-Wildfly-Image